Chouquette

 Chouquettes (/fr/) or petits choux are small pieces of French patisserie consisting of small spheres of choux pastry, sugared and baked.
 The term was known in the 16th century, and was originally applied to small savoury spheres.
-Since the late 17th century choquettes have been sweet.
+Since the late 17th century chouquettes have been sweet.

 History

 In The Oxford Companion to Food, Alan Davidson writes that the term is of long standing: "A street cry in the 16th century was 'Choux, petits choux, tout chauds' [all hot]."
 According to Le Thresor de santé (The Treasury of Health), published by Jean-Antoine Huguetan in 1607:

 Randle Cotgrave's A Dictionarie of the French and English Tongues (1611) gives the name of the item as "tichous" – "Little cakes made of egges and flower with a little butter (and sometimes cheese among) eaten ordinarily with sugar and Rosewater."
 Davidson notes that Antoine Furetière's Dictionnaire universel (1690) describes "something closer to the modern petits choux, without cheese".

 Davidson describes chouquettes as among the most popular Parisian friandises – "eaten at tea when warm and soft, semi-dry at other times".
 Wedding cakes are sometimes constructed from them, in the manner of a croquembouche, with crème pâtissière inside.